Nordstrom Anniversary Sale: 20 Best Deals on Underwear and Bras

-20 Best Deals on Underwear and Bras at the Nordstrom Anniversary Sale 2021
+Last Days to shop the Nordstrom Anniversary Sale: Best Deals on Underwear and Bras

-If you're looking to overhaul your top-drawer essentials, the Nordstrom Anniversary Sale is the best event for finding new bra and underwear additions.
-The department store's biggest sale of the year has a ton of deals on undergarments where you can find low prices on best-selling styles of bras and undies from your favorite brands.
+You only have a few days left to overhaul your top-drawer essentials from the Nordstrom Anniversary Sale.
+We're nearing the end of the department store's biggest sale of the year but it still has a ton of deals on undergarments from best-selling styles of bras and undies from your favorite brands.

 Score markdowns on favorites from Natori, Spanx, Wacoal, Nike, Sweaty Betty, Commando, Hanky Panky, Chantelle Lingerie and more at the Nordstrom Sale.
 The Anniversary Sale has so many lingerie and undergarment styles such as underwire bras, wireless and seamless bras, strapless bras, bralettes, sports bras, thongs, briefs, lace panties and shapewear.
 Plus, find a great price on Bombas socks.